-Again, quite predictably, the black features of the watch are accented with red elements: the three chronograph hands, an arrow that points at current date, as well as the tachymeter scale, which is printed on the bezel flange.
-It seems only logical if the black-and-red color scheme was supported by contrast stitching on its calf skin leather strap, but, regrettably, the latter comes with inconspicuous black stitching.
+Again, predictably, the black features are accented with red elements: the three chronograph hands, an arrow that points at the current date, as well as the tachymeter scale, which is printed on the bezel flange.
+It would be only logical if the black-and-red color scheme was supported by contrast stitching on its calfskin leather strap, but, regrettably, the latter comes with inconspicuous black stitching.

-However, despite all of its “signature” features, the watch still looks very generic, producing a kind of “seen them all” impression.
-For a piece, which is clearly going to be priced around $3000*, this looks like a deadly sin.
+However, despite all of its “signature” features, the Freelancer Urban Black still looks generic, producing a kind of “seen them all” impression.
+For a piece, which is going to be priced around $3000*, this looks like a deadly sin.

 Photos: Raymond Weil